Cardiff hit back at Supporters' Trust criticism

 Cardiff City have responded to a supporters' group's open letter to owner Vincent Tan criticising the club hierarchy's running of the Bluebirds.

-Cardiff City Supporters' Trust (CCST) wrote to Tan calling for a "vision with a clear and realistic strategy" and seeking a representative on the board.
+Cardiff City Supporters' Trust (CCST) wrote to Tan calling for a "vision with a clear and realistic strategy" and a fans' representative on the board.

 But Cardiff say they do not recognise CCST as an "official entity".

-The club accused Trust directors of pursuing a "self-serving agenda against the club they claim to support".
+The club accused the trust directors of pursuing a "self-serving agenda against the club they claim to support".

-The Trust sent the letter to Tan to inform him of what it calls the "progressive breakdown in communication between the directors at the club and the Supporters' Trust".
+CCST sent the letter to Tan to inform him of what it calls the "progressive breakdown in communication between the directors at the club and the Supporters' Trust".

 It praised the appointment of Steve Morison as first-team manager and the return of former club captain Darren Purse as Cardiff's under-23 coach.

-But the Trust says its relationship with Cardiff has broken down and makes a number of recommendations including the appointment of a new chief executive "empowered to make all the necessary decisions through the club board".
+But the trust says its relationship with Cardiff has broken down and makes a number of recommendations including the appointment of a new chief executive "empowered to make all the necessary decisions through the club board".

-The Trust also wants its own representative director on the board for a "supporters' voice to be heard directly at board level, but also to ensure the supporters are informed, where possible, of the club's direction of travel".
+CCST also wants a fans' representative director on the board for a "supporters' voice to be heard directly at board level, but also to ensure the supporters are informed, where possible, of the club's direction of travel".

 In the letter to Tan, it added: "We would like to reiterate our thanks for all you have done for Cardiff City in the past 10 years.
 We are very mindful that our situation would be very different but for your generosity.